Updated: Aug 28

-The view above shows the initial layout of a network of four-inch diameter PVC pipes for a sub-slab depressurization system (SSDS) at an e-designated site in New York City.
-The pipe network is being laid beneath a proposed eight-story residential building.
-SSDS are recommended for sites with soil vapor issues.
-The SSDS is intended to mitigate soil vapors that could accumulate beneath a Site which could pose a significant risk to human health and the environment.
+The image provided depicts the initial layout of a network comprising PVC pipes with a diameter of four inches.
+This network is designed for the implementation of a sub-slab depressurization system (SSDS) at a designated "e" site in New York City.
+The intended location for these pipes is beneath a proposed eight-story residential building.
+SSDS systems are recommended for sites grappling with soil vapor-related challenges.
+The primary goal of this SSDS installation is to alleviate the accumulation of soil vapors underneath the site.
+Such vapors could potentially pose a substantial threat to both human health and the environment.

-For this Site, an active SSDS was recommended due to elevated levels of perchloroethylene (PERC - Tetrachloroethylene) that was detected in post excavation soil vapor samples.
-The pipe network will be finished at the roof line with a 6-inch goose neck pipe to prevent rain infiltration.
-The pipes will be connected to a centrifugal blower which will create a negative pressure that will evacuate impacted soil vapor build up beneath the building foundation.
+In the case of this particular site, an active SSDS is deemed necessary due to the identification of heightened levels of perchloroethylene (PERC - Tetrachloroethylene) in soil vapor samples taken post-excavation.
+The network of pipes will be finalized at the roof line, where a six-inch goose neck pipe will be installed to prevent rainwater infiltration.
+These pipes will be interconnected with a centrifugal blower, responsible for creating negative pressure that effectively expels accumulated soil vapors from beneath the foundation of the building.